At the core of Two Glasses LLP, there are two people. We form additional teams based on the project we're undertaking.

 Former Penn Social Impact House Fellow, World Economic Forum Global Shaper, and a nominee to and scholarship recipient of the Bread Loaf Environmental Writers' Conference, Thammika is a National Geographic Explorer (2022-2023), using her grant to produce Changing Room, a short film that will be used to kick off communities that commit to lessening textile waste.
 In March 2023, the advent of this community—partially funded by the SG Eco Fund—was acknowledged in a Singapore Parliamentary Sitting.

-As a writer, she has been featured in Ninth Letter.
-She contributes to Singapore National Library Board's BiblioAsia and as "Soo Do Nim" for Sawasdee, Thai Airways' magazine, focusing on responsible travels.
+As a writer, she has a forthcoming novel (Penguin Random House SEA) and contributes to Singapore National Library Board's BiblioAsia and as "Soo Do Nim" for Sawasdee, Thai Airways' magazine, focusing on responsible travels.

 She is an alumna of the University of Pennsylvania (M.S.Ed.
 Higher Education; scholarship)–where her original research studied why sustainable development was taught in silos—the University of Texas at Austin (M.A.
 Comparative Literature; fellowship), Vermont College of Fine Arts (M.F.A.
 Creative Nonfiction), and Williams College (B.A.
 French Literature, Highest Honors).
 Interested in group sense-making, she has also participated in Group Relations Conferences.